harveylx/portfolio-website/astro-portfolio/src/data/blog/_2025/debugging-duplicate-event-processing.md

 ### Initial Hypothesis: Transient vs Scoped DbContext

-Looking at our service registration, we noticed the DbContext was registered as Transient:
+Looking at our service registration, I noticed the DbContext was registered as Transient:

 ```csharp
 services.AddDbContext<TContext>(